Magna Carta Holy Grail: Singles

 On April 11, 2013, Jay-Z released the first song from the album titled "Open Letter".
 The song was a response to the critics of his fifth wedding anniversary that took place in Cuba.
 This was due to the current United States embargo against Cuba, which required them needing a permit to visit the country.
 The song was produced by Swizz Beatz, and was included on the album as a bonus track.
-On July 10, 2013, Third Man Records announced on their website that they had entered a deal to release Magna Carta Holy Grail on vinyl, also confirming that "Open Letter" would be included as a vinyl-only bonus track and that there would be "something [else] very special planned for the vinyl edition."
-However, the 'vinyl-only' appearance of "Open Letter" has been shown to not apply to all market areas.
-Third Man Records is set to issue "Open Letter" in the form of a vinyl single designed as a playable letter.
+On July 10, 2013, Jack White's label, Third Man Records, announced on their website that they had entered a deal to release Magna Carta Holy Grail on vinyl, also confirming that "Open Letter" would be included as a vinyl-only bonus track and that there would be "something [else] very special planned for the vinyl edition."
+The 'vinyl-only' appearance of "Open Letter" was thought to have been shown to not apply to all market areas, but it was later discovered upon the vinyl's re-release in early 2015 that "Open Letter" was hidden as an easter egg within the back flap of the packaging, which would require the buyer to cut open the back end of it to retrieve the single in the form of a flexi disc, constructed like a "playable card".
+Third Man was originally set to issue "Open Letter" in the form of a vinyl single designed as a playable letter.
 In an interview with Hot 97, Jay-Z went into detail about the single's release, saying: "It's in a letter.
 You can play the letter.
 It's amazing...
 You open the letter, and you can actually play the card."

 The song "Holy Grail" features vocals from singer Justin Timberlake and served as the album's first single.
-It was produced by The-Dream, Timbaland and Jerome "J-Roc" Harmon, with additional production from No ID and containing elements of Nirvana's 1991 hit single "Smells Like Teen Spirit".
+It was produced by The-Dream, Timbaland and Jerome "J-Roc" Harmon, with additional production from No I.D. and containing elements of Nirvana's 1991 hit single "Smells Like Teen Spirit".
 Following the release of the album, the song debuted at number eight on the US Billboard Hot 100 and number 24 on the UK Singles Chart.
 The song has since peaked at number four on the Billboard Hot 100.
-The music video was released on August 29, 2013, making social media history as the first time a clip from major artists debuted strictly on Facebook.
+The music video, directed by Anthony Mandler, was released on August 29, 2013, making social media history as the first time a clip from major artists debuted strictly on Facebook.

 On September 26, 2013, the album's second single "Tom Ford" was serviced to urban contemporary radio in the United Kingdom and then on October 15, 2013, to rhythmic contemporary in the United States.
 Prior to its single release, the song peaked at number 39 on the US Billboard Hot 100.
 "Part II (On the Run)" featuring Beyoncé was serviced to contemporary hit radio stations on February 18, 2014 as the album's third single.
 The song has since peaked at number 80 on the Billboard Hot 100.